Paris Hilton: Early life

 Hilton was born on February 17, 1981, in New York City to Richard Hilton, a businessman, and Kathy Hilton, a socialite and former child actress.
-She is the oldest of four children, one of them being Nicky Hilton, and two brothers, Barron and Conrad.
+She is the oldest of four children, with one younger sister named Nicholai "Nicky" Hilton, and two younger brothers, Barron and Conrad Hilton.
 On their father's side, the four are great-grandchildren of Conrad Hilton, who founded Hilton Hotels, and grandchildren of Barron Hilton.
 Their maternal aunts are television personalities Kim and Kyle Richards.
 The siblings have Norwegian, German, Italian, English, Irish, and Scottish ancestry.
 The family followed the Catholic faith.

 Hilton moved frequently in her youth, living in Beverly Hills, the Hamptons, and a suite in the Waldorf-Astoria Hotel in Manhattan.
 Her relatives have described her as "very much a tomboy" who dreamed about becoming a veterinarian.
 Her mother recalled her saving money to buy monkeys, snakes, and goats, and once leaving "the snake out the cage [...] at the Waldorf".
 Hilton was raised in a very "sheltered, conservative" atmosphere; her parents were particularly strict, and she was not allowed to date, wear make-up, or certain types of clothes, or go to school dances.
 Her mother enrolled her in etiquette classes with the idea of introducing her as a debutante, which Hilton was at first reluctant to do, as she did not find it to be "real" or "natural".
 She described it as "very proper, very prim, almost like a Stepford wife".
 The family's social circle included figures such as Lionel Richie, Donald Trump, and Michael Jackson.